math241s24/project01-ojkp/README.md

 -   proposal.qmd: This is the file where we did our project proposal and have some data processing in it.

-Under a folder named ***data*** is where all of our data is stored (split across proposal data and air pollutant data).
+Under a folder named ***data*** is where all of our data (sourced from the U.S. Environmental Protection Agency) is stored (split across proposal data and air pollutant data).
 The data is stored as a csv.

 Under the folder ***code***, we have these following files: